- Our courses are one-year, full-time postgraduate courses. All courses will start on the 30th September 2019 and have a duration of 12 months.

 - There are additional study skills sessions to assist you with your assignments and project work.
 These lectures are not assessed, but are compulsory for you to attend.
-Please note that these additional sessions may run at weekends.
+Please note that some of these additional sessions may run at weekends.

 - Course modules are specified for each of the MSc courses and these are the modules you must do and they are listed on the respective course pages.